gercorr/LogicalPanda/README.md

 ###Instructions:

-Just Update the connection strings in the web.config.
+Just update the connection strings in the web.config.
 This project features code first so the tables etc will be created at run time.